AdvancedPhotonSource/GSAS-II/docs/source/imports.rst

 This file can be placed
 either in the ``GSASII/imports`` directory (which requires modification of the ``__init__.py`` file or the file can be placed in the ``~/.GSASII/imports`` directory.
-The importer file may contain a single import class or several.
+(Note that ``~`` here is translated to the user's home directory; for Windows this is usually taken from the USERPROFILE setting or a combination of HOMEPATH and HOMEDRIVE, so this directory will usually have form ``C:\\Users\\YourUsername\\.GSASII\\imports``.
-The next time GSAS-II is started, the file will loaded when the GSAS-II files are read by the Python and the new data format(s) will appear in the appropriate importer menu.
+The next time GSAS-II is started, the file will be loaded with all the other GSAS-II files and the new data format(s) will appear in the appropriate importer menu.
+The importer file may contain a single importer class or several.

 Importers are documented below, separated by type.
 Importers tend to be fairly simple files, where many are in the range of 50-100 lines,